jbellmann/play-with-clog/README.md

 OR with keywords like Closes|Fixes|Resolves ?
 No again with only a number, no # in front of it.
 So 'Closes' seems to work somehow
-  Will try next with 'Closes' in subject
-  Will try next with 'Closes' in body
+  Will try next with 'Closes' in subject, uppercase does not work Will try next with 'Closes' in body
   Will try next with 'Closes' in footer